bsmth/content/files/en-us/web/svg/reference/attribute/specularexponent/index.md

 sidebar: svgref
 ---

-The **`specularExponent`** attribute controls the focus for the light source.
+The SVG **`specularExponent`** attribute controls the focus for the light source.
 The bigger the value the brighter the light.

 You can use this attribute with the following SVG elements: